DanielsKraus/RSSI-Arduino/README.md

 ### Instructions

-- Download code
+- Download code <br />
-  Upload code to your 2 microcontrollers.
-One microcontroller transmit code and the other reciever code.
+  Upload code to your 2 microcontrollers. <br />
+  One microcontroller transmit code and the other reciever code. <br />

 - Wiring <br />
   Board TX  ---> Bluetooth RX <br />